k2view-academy/K2View-Academy/articles/39_fabric_catalog/05_cataloging_of_files.md

 These Broadway flows define mapping and transformation rules, converting a specific file format into the Catalog’s standard hierarchy: data platform, schema(s), dataset(s), fields and their properties.
 The Catalog metadata is built based on either schema definitions or sample files.

-Once the Catalog structure is built, the plugins pipeline is executed, in the same manner as running discovery over any other data source.
+Once the Catalog structure is built, the plugins pipeline is executed, in the same manner as running Discovery over any other data source.

 More details about the implementation steps can be learned further in this article: